 In order to help determine the goals, roundtables may turn to the nonconsumptive needs maps, which indicate what species and attributes are in the basin and where they are.
 To date, basin roundtables have conducted an extensive inventory, analysis, and synthesized mapping effort to establish baseline data and catalog nonconsumptive attributes across the state (Figure 3).
 The mapping information was summarized in the SWSI 2010 Final Report, Section 2, Figure 2-3; the complete Section 2 can be downloaded from the CWCB website.
 For this effort, the basin roundtables utilized environmental and recreational mapping to identify nonconsumptive focus areas in their basins.
-The focus area maps developed by each basin roundtable are based on a common set of environmental and recreational attributes are located.
+The focus area maps developed by each basin roundtable are based on a common set of environmental and recreational attributes and denote where Colorado's important water-based environmental and recreational attributes are located.
 Additional scientific information that relates to the environmental attributes identified by the roundtables is detailed in Appendix A.